 NEW ROOTS INTERNSHIP

 The Big Garden offers a 12-week paid summer internship for young adults interested in organic gardening, food security, local food, and working with children.
-The interns receive the extensive hands-on training in gardening, food security, and classroom management that is necessary to teach low-income children and youth throughout the metro-Omaha area.
-In 2016, our 9 garden educators taught more than 650 children each week throughout the summer!
+The interns receive extensive hands-on training in gardening, food security, and classroom management that they will use to teach low-income children and youth throughout the metro-Omaha area.
+In 2017, our 9 garden educators taught more than 950 children each week throughout the summer!
 Several of our interns have gone on to work in fields related to gardening, food security, and education.

 What does it involve?